BeauBouchard/df-lnp-installer/packages/v0.40.04/README.md

 Lazy Newb Pack Linux V0.40.04
 -------------

-I have assembled a small package to get people started on linux using the LNP interface and Dwarf Therapist updated to v0.40.04
+I have assembled a small package to get people started on linux using the LNP interface and Dwarf Therapist updated to v0.40.04.
+Again a Huge thanks to [kiryl](https://github.com/splintermind/Dwarf-Therapist/pull/26) for doing a same day as release push!

 You can download the package at: